helmuthdu/web-components/packages/custom-elements/README.md

 }
 ```

-After that, update the `index.html`:
+After that, update the `index.html` to include our styles and load our script as _module_:

 ```HTML
 ...